xuguangning1218/TI_Estimation/README.md

   -- GraphConvolution.py # the Graph Convolution
   -- MultiHeadGAT.py # Multi Head GAT
 -- model_saver # model save path
   -- best_validate_model.pth # best model (one of five runs).
-You need to be downloaded from google driver -- TFG-Net.log # the training loss of the TFG-Net TI_Estimation.yaml # conda environment for the project TFG-Net.ipynb # jupyter visualized code for the TFG-Net
+You need to download it from google driver -- TFG-Net.log # the training loss of the TFG-Net TI_Estimation.yaml # conda environment for the project TFG-Net.ipynb # jupyter visualized code for the TFG-Net